dshirya/Supervised-ML-tool/README.md

 ## PLS-DA
 PLS-DA is used for supervised classification by projecting predictor variables (X) and response variables (y) into a lower-dimensional space.
 The number of components (*n_components*) is dynamically selected using cross-validation.
 * **Hyperparameters**:
-  * n_components: Automatically determined between 2 and 10 via Stratified 10-Fold Cross-Validation.
+  * `n_components`: Automatically determined between 2 and 10 via Stratified 10-Fold Cross-Validation.
-  * scale=False: Disables internal scaling to retain the original distribution of input features.
+  * `scale=False`: Disables internal scaling to retain the original distribution of input features.
 * **Class Label Encoding**:

 The selection of an appropriate labeling scheme for the Partial Least Squares Discriminant Analysis (PLS-DA) model is a critical step in ensuring accurate classification and optimal separation between classes in the latent space.
 Since PLS-DA treats class labels as numerical values, the choice of numerical encoding directly influences model performance and class distribution in the reduced-dimensional space.
 To determine the most effective labeling, multiple approaches were evaluated based on classification metrics and clustering quality measures.